 University of Nottingham

-Dagmar S. Wodtko is post-doc fellow for Indo-European Linguistics at the University of Freiburg (Germany).
-Her research interests inclulde historical linguistics, language change and langue contact.
-She has participated in projects relevant to the pre-Roman languages of the Iberian Peninsula, the Celtic and Baltic languages and the reconstruction of Proto-Indo-European.
-She has held research positions in Wales (2009-10), Berlin (2011-13) and...
+Dagmar S. Wodtko is post-doc fellow for Indo-European Linguistics at the University of Freiburg (Germany) and Chief Editor of the Etymological Dictionary of Old High German at the Saxonian Academy of Sciences, Leipzig.
+Her research interests include historical linguistics, language change and langue contact.
+She has participated in projects relevant to the pre-Roman languages of the Iberian Peninsula, the Celtic and Baltic languages and the...

 Dagmar S. WODTKO

 Albert-Ludwigs-Universität Freiburg im Breisgau

 1984–1990 MA in Indo-European Studies in Innsbruck (Austria).
 1991–1995 PhD in Celtic Studies at St. Patrick’s College, Maynooth (Ireland).
 1996–2001 Project fellow at the Universities of Halle/Saale and Freiburg/Breisgau (Germany).
 2002–2006 Visiting Professor, Department of Linguistics, University of Vienna.
 2003 Habilitation in Historical Linguistics.
 2008–2011 Assistant Professor, Department of Linguistics, University of Vienna.
 Since 2012...